-In FFY 2019, traffic enforcement will be focused along identified high-crash routes, interstate corridors, work-zones (to include locations prior to work zones), and other areas as crash-reduction statistics indicate.
+In FFY 2020, traffic enforcement will be focused along identified high-crash routes, interstate corridors, work-zones (to include locations within 5 miles before and after work zones), and other areas as crash-reduction statistics indicate (using up-to-date crash statistics in addition to information received from LSU/HSRG).
 We plan to conduct "High Visible" traffic enforcement in High Risk areas, in an effort to deter aggressive driving behaviors of both CMV and non-CMV drivers.
 Traffic enforcement will target seat belt violations, and those moving violations which have been identified as major contributing factors in fatality and injury crashes: Failure to Yield, Driving Left of Center, Disregard for Traffic Control, Careless Operation, Following Too Close, Exceeding Posted or Safe Speed, and Texting / Using Hand-Held Mobile Telephone Device While Operating a CMV.
-We will supplement regular duty hours with approximately 6,000 overtime hours dedicated to traffic enforcement, available to 138 MCSAP-Certified inspectors.
+We will supplement regular duty hours with approximately 6,000 overtime hours dedicated to traffic enforcement, available to 130 MCSAP-Certified inspectors across the state.
 This should produce approximately 4,000 inspections / traffic violations.
 By policy, the appropriate level NAS inspection will be conducted with all CMV traffic enforcement activities.
 All non-CMV traffic enforcement activities will be conducted in accordance with the MCSAP Comprehensive Policy.
+In the past, the state has not conducted non-CMV traffic enforcement with MCSAP Funding.
+However, future non-CMV Traffic Enforcement will be reported when conducted with MCSAP Funding.

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2019.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2020 - 2022.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.